sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-design-iflow/cp-starter-integration-cpi-design-iflow.md

 ## Prerequisites
  - You have provisioned your SAP Cloud Platform Integration Suite tenant.
 For more information, see [Set Up Integration Suite Trial](cp-starter-isuite-onboard-subscribe).
- - You have [downloaded](https://www.getpostman.com/downloads/) and installed the Postman client.

 ## Details
 ### You will learn